Bobak marmot: Taxonomy

 Although western animals are larger and darker than eastern, their separation into subspecies is questionable, as the variation appears to be clinal.

-In the past, the other relatively short-furred and short-tailed marmots of the Palearctic region, i.e. Himalayan, Tarbagan, gray and forest-steppe, all were regarded as subspecies of the bobak marmot.
-Today they are consistently recognized as separate from the bobak marmot.
+In the past, the other relatively short-furred and short-tailed marmots of the Palearctic region, i.e. Himalayan, Tarbagan, gray and forest-steppe, were all regarded as subspecies of the bobak marmot.
+Today, however, they are consistently recognized as separate from the bobak marmot.
 Genetic studies have shown that the bobak marmot forms a species group with the gray and forest-steppe marmots, while the Himalayan and Tarbagan marmots are more distantly related.

 Distribution

 The bobak marmot is native to the steppes of Eastern Europe and Central Asia, ranging from central and eastern Ukraine, through far southwestern Russia, to northern and central Kazakhstan.
 Historically, its range was continuous, but it has disappeared from several regions, including its past range in southeastern Belarus and eastern Hungary, making its overall range discontinuous.
 In some places it has been reintroduced and is slowly expanding its range again.
 In Kazakhstan's highlands the bobak marmot comes into contact with the gray marmot and animals tend to show intermediate features.
-Scientists Alyona Koshkina, Johannes Kamp, et al. used satellite imagery to map the location of 7,000 Bobak marmot burrows across Kazakhstan's steppes in 2019, which are home to approximately six million marmots.
+Scientists Alyona Koshkina, Johannes Kamp, et al. used satellite imagery to map the location of 7,000 Bobak marmot burrows across Kazakhstan's steppes in 2019, which are home to approximately 6 million marmots.